-Paul Matysek - Mr. Matysek is the Executive Chairman of Victory Metals Inc., Lithium X Energy Corp. and Chairman of First Cobalt Corp.
+Paul Matysek - Mr. Matysek is the Chairman and CEO of Gold X Mining Corp., Executive Chairman of Victory Metals Inc., Lithium X Energy Corp. and Chairman of First Cobalt Corp.
 Since 2004 as CEO or Chairman, Mr. Matysek has focused on the exploration, development and sale of five publicly listed companies, in excess of \$2 billion in aggregate worth.
 He holds a Master's of Science degree in Geology.
 With over 40 years of domestic and international experience, he is a recognized entrepreneur and has held senior management and/or director positions with several Canadian firms as well as other natural resource exploration and development companies.